-The perfect image size for Pinterest, according to Pinterest is 600x900 pixels.
+The perfect image size for Pinterest, according to Pinterest is 1000x1500 pixels.
 Don't get hung up on that number though.
-What's more important is the ratio.
-The ideal ratio is 2:3.
+What's more important is to keep a 2:3 ratio.

 Many bloggers don't want to cover up a pretty picture with text.
-But it is necessary to find out what the pin is really about.
-It also helps Pinterest know what the pin is about since Pinterest can read text on images.
+But it helps Pinterest figure out what the pin is about, since Pinterest can read text on images.

 To make your text easily readable, find some white space in the image to add your text.
 Otherwise, add a box and put your text in the box.